mjschultz/django-tastefulpy/docs/cookbook.rst

 .. _ref-cookbook:

 =================
-Tastypie Cookbook
+Tastefulpy Cookbook
 =================

 Creating a Full OAuth 2.0 API
 -----------------------------

-It is common to use django to provision OAuth 2.0 tokens for users and then have Tasty Pie use these tokens to authenticate users to the API. `Follow this tutorial <http://ianalexandr.com/blog/building-a-true-oauth-20-api-with-django-and-tasty-pie.html>`_ and `use this custom authentication class <https://github.com/ianalexander/django-oauth2-tastypie>`_ to enable
+It is common to use django to provision OAuth 2.0 tokens for users and then have Tasty Pie use these tokens to authenticate users to the API. `Follow this tutorial <http://ianalexandr.com/blog/building-a-true-oauth-20-api-with-django-and-tasty-pie.html>`_ and `use this custom authentication class <https://github.com/ianalexander/django-oauth2-tastefulpy>`_ to enable
 OAuth 2.0 authentication with Tasty Pie.::

     # api.py
-    from tastypie.resources import ModelResource
+    from tastefulpy.resources import ModelResource
-    from tastypie.authorization import DjangoAuthorization
+    from tastefulpy.authorization import DjangoAuthorization
     from polls.models import Poll, Choice
-    from tastypie import fields
+    from tastefulpy import fields
     from authentication import OAuth20Authentication

     class ChoiceResource(ModelResource):